dddshelf/cheeper-ddd-cqrs-example/README.md

 #### Following other Authors

+Following an Author is a Command that is defined as asynchronous.
+This means that once the request to the Cheeper API is done, the Command will wait to be processed by a worker.
+The initial HTTP request to the API returns really fast, but the changes in the database will not be done until the Command is processed.

     http --json --body POST http://127.0.0.1:8000/chapter7/follow follow_id="8cc71bf2-f827-4c92-95a5-43bb1bc622ad" from_author_id="1fd7d739-2ad7-41a8-8c18-565603e3733f" to_author_id="a64a52cc-3ee9-4a15-918b-099e18b43119"
     http --json --body POST http://127.0.0.1:8000/chapter7/follow follow_id="f3088920-841e-4577-a3c2-efdc80f0dea5" from_author_id="1da1366f-b066-4514-9b29-7346df41e371" to_author_id="a64a52cc-3ee9-4a15-918b-099e18b43119"

+# consume

+    php bin/console messenger:consume events_async

 #### Follower Counters Query